-The average woman at this point has gained just under 30 pounds.
-Your uterus is now about 5 or 5.5 inches above your belly button, where it’s likely putting serious pressure on your diaphragm, making it harder to get a full breath.
-And believe it or not, your uterus still has some serious growth planned over the next six weeks, so your ability to take deep breaths may be hindered for some time.
+The average woman at week 34 of pregnancy has gained about 13.5 KG.
+Your uterus is now between 12 and 14cm above your belly button, where it will be restricting the movement of your diaphragm, making it harder to take a full breath.
+Believe it or not, your uterus will continue to grow over the next six weeks, so your ability to take deep breaths may be hindered for some time.

-Around this time, some women experience what’s called “lightening.”
+However, around this time, some women experience “lightening.”
 This occurs when the baby drops toward the birth canal, actually lowering your uterus in your abdomen.
 This might make it easier to breathe, but it can feel strange at first as different abdominal organs need to shuffle to accommodate the expanding uterus.
 Whilst it is a sign that the end is in sight, it is not a symptom of premature labour, just an indication that the baby is getting into the right position for delivery.
-This movement can put extra pressure on your bladder, so you might have to pee even more often, and it can sometimes compress nerves, causing you to feel pins and needles in your feet and legs.
-This will go away after delivery, but if it really bothers you, try lying on your side to alleviate the pressure on the nerves in the lower back.
+This movement can put extra pressure on your bladder, causing you to need the bathroom more frequently; it can also compress the nerves slightly, which can lead to the sensation of pins and needles in your feet and legs.
+The pins and needles will go away after delivery, but if it really bothers you, try lying on your side to alleviate the pressure on the nerves in the lower back.
 Some women never get this symptom; others will only experience it in the last few weeks of pregnancy.

-Your baby is now 32 weeks old and weighs 4 to 4.5 pounds, with a total length of about 18 inches from the tip of the head to the tip of the toes.
-In terms of size, your baby is larger than a 2 lb. bag of flour but not quite as large as a 5 lb. bag.
+Your baby is now 32 weeks old and weighs 1.8 to 2 KG, with a total length of about 45cm from the top of the head to the tip of the toes.
+In terms of size, your baby is now about the size of a cantaloupe melon, or a large butternut squash.

-As you near the end of your pregnancy, your healthcare provider will likely switch you to weekly visits for monitoring.
-These visits are not a cause for alarm—they are part of typical prenatal care and give your care provider a chance to carefully watch your progress as the due date nears.
+As you near the end of your pregnancy, your healthcare provider will probably ask you to come in for weekly check-ups.
+These visits are not a cause for alarm, they simply give your doctor or midwife a chance to carefully monitor you and your baby as the due date nears.

-“Some moms-to-be work until they go into labour, while others stop around now to have time to rest and finish up preparations.”
+“Some mothers-to-be work until they go into labour, whilst others stop around now to have time to rest and finish up preparations.”